mkellsy/mkellsy.github.io/encompass/flexbox.md

 ## Save
 Save the dashboard as released.
 This ensures the code gets committed.
 Remember the dashboard is not published yet.

+> Note.
+Anytime you add code to a different file tab, or edit the HTML, you should save as released.
+Ofcourse if the dashboard is published/released don't do this.

 ## Next
 [Setup Navigation](/encompass/setup-navigation)